apache/airflow/docs/apache-airflow-providers-amazon/operators/comprehend.rst

 .. _howto/sensor:ComprehendStartPiiEntitiesDetectionJobCompletedSensor:

-Wait for an Amazon Comprehend Start Pii Entities Detection Job
+Wait for an Amazon Comprehend Start PII Entities Detection Job
 ==============================================================

-To wait on the state of an Amazon Comprehend Start Pii Entities Detection Job until it reaches a terminal state you can use :class:`~airflow.providers.amazon.aws.sensors.comprehend.ComprehendStartPiiEntitiesDetectionJobCompletedSensor`.
+To wait on the state of an Amazon Comprehend Start PII Entities Detection Job until it reaches a terminal state you can use :class:`~airflow.providers.amazon.aws.sensors.comprehend.ComprehendStartPiiEntitiesDetectionJobCompletedSensor`.